jrmon8691/jrmon8691/README.md

-- 👋 Hi, I’m @jrmon8691
+- 👋 Hi, I’m *@jrmon8691*
-- 👀 I’m interested in Python, JS and React
+- 👀 I've interest in Python, JS and React
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning **machine and deep learning**
 - 💞️ I’m looking to collaborate on python and
 - 📫 How to reach me by e-mail